High NT? Speak to

 Increased NT at 10 weeks is linked to a >40% risk of adverse outcome

 Unfortunately, yes.
 Around 42% of babies with increased NT at 10 weeks (iNT) have serious health problems, including chromosomal or genetic syndromes, structural anomalies, or miscarriage.
-The risk rises with NT thickness—about 30% for 2.5–3.4 mm, 50% for 3.5–4.4 mm, and 70% for 4.5 mm or more.
+The risk rises with NT thickness about 30% for 2.5–3.4 mm, 50% for 3.5–4.4 mm, and 70% for 4.5 mm or more.
 These risks are higher than at 11–14 weeks.

 Can an early NT resolve?

-Resolves in 50%, but risk remains
+Resolves in 50%, but some risk remains

 Yes, in some cases, a high NT can decrease or return to normal within just a few days.
 This occurs between 10 and 12 weeks in about half of cases.
 However, even when the iNT improves, there remains a residual risk (around 20%) of underlying genetic or structural problems, so further assessment is still recommended.
 If the increased NT persists or enlarges (about 50% of cases), the risk of an adverse outcome rises to around 64%.